unalignedcoder/webmin-ip-update/README.md

    - IP number/hostname of remote server
    - username (user shoud have write privileges to `miniserv.conf`)
    - SSH port (usually `22`)
    - Host Key public fingerprint (in the `key-type:host-key` format; can be retrieved via SSH or from within Webmin SSH server settings.
 The host public key honestly is not always necessary, once it is saved in the SSH cache.
-I've found this to be a requirement only under Windows, and probably only the first time the script is ran.)
+I've found this to be a requirement only under Windows, and probably only the first time the script runs.)

 Most importantly, it is essential that you have **a running SSH agent** (such as Pageant under Windows, also included in Putty) with the respective SSH-RSA key loaded for the user[^1].
 (I assume you don't want to write down sensitive credentials inside this script.)